 Confirm that the above information is correct, read the 'Notes on Chinese Test Registration' and 'A Guide to Privacy Protection for Chinese Test Candidates' carefully, and tick 'I have read and agree' after reading.
 You will not be able to continue with the registration process if you do not tick this box.

-Candidates registering for test centres in mainland China can pay directly online using quick payment, online banking, QR code payment, or JCB/VISA/Mastercard.
-Candidates will be directed to the corresponding payment platform to make their online payment.
+Candidates registering at test centers in other parts of China (excluding Hong Kong, Macao and Taiwan regions) may make online payments directly via quick payment, online banking, QR code payment, JCB/VISA/Master card.
+Candidates will be redirected to the corresponding payment platform for online payment.

-Candidates registering for test centres in Hong Kong, Macao, Taiwan, and overseas regions need to pay the fee at the test centre or complete the payment in accordance with the method specified by the test centre.
+Candidates registering at test centers in Hong Kong, Macao, Taiwan regions of China or overseas must pay the fee on-site at the test center or via the method specified by the test center.

 The name, gender, date of birth and ID number filled in on the admission ticket must be consistent with the valid ID used when registering, otherwise you will not be allowed to take the test.